 I have spent the past 10 years of my life chasing fast growth in VC funded tech startups out of India.
 I have been employee #2 in one, raised 5 million dollars $$ as CEO for another, and until recently was building early products in another.

 You know what have I never done?
 Got 25 customers to love me from the bottom of my heart and pay me 40$ per month.
+Without raising any outside investments.
 So let's do that in 2020!
 Our hardcore year.

 What is hardcore year?